 Keep security top of mind, always.

-We also learned to budget extra time for security and the Department of Aviation to evaluate building plans.
+We also learned to use the extra budget time for security and the Department of Aviation to evaluate building plans.
 As much as clients have the final say on how the final space should look and feel, so does the DOA.
 For example, we renovated Atlantic Aviation’s utility shed, which is attached to the airport hanger.
-The final decision on whether or not to lay new foundation was ultimately decided by the DOA.
+The final decision on whether or not to lay a new foundation was ultimately decided by the DOA.

 Prioritize your post-delivery conversations.

 Communicating with customers is critical at the beginning of the project and the end.
 At Formcraft, it’s up to the site supervisor to review the updates with the general manager, in this case, Sam Aaron.